MileHacker Logo

 City's Vibe

-Rahim Yar Khan, a city of over half a million people, serves as a lively hub in southern Punjab.
+Rahim Yar Khan, a city of over half a million people, serves as a lively hub in the south of Punjab.
 It offers an unique blend of experiences for travelers.
 The city provides a comfortable base from which to explore the legendary Cholistan Desert, home to the magnificent Derawar Fort.
 Beyond the desert, the nearby Bhong Mosque captivates with its award-winning, intricate architecture, a true marvel of Islamic artistry.

 Local Flavors